TusharDixit01/Hackercamp-22-Innovaccer/README.md

 # <img src="./public/styling/favic2.jpg" alt="" width="25" height="25"/>  Ambulance Rescuer

 </div>
+You must have encountered the ambulance siren many times when you are stuck in the traffic.
+Although everyone prays for the safety of the patient within the ambulance.
+Most people do not even know the challenges of an ambulance trip.
 The project is called Algorithms Visualizer, aptly because it pretty much does what it says, it finds a path from a source to a destination.
 This project is based on graph theory.

 ![](./1.gif)